zee-ahmed/weatherbit-go/README.md

 Get involved!
 This package has a *lot* of room for improvement.
 Below are a list of Go features which could be used in this package to good effect.

-* How would this work in a "serverless" environment?
-I don't know but you could include an example.
 * Tests!
 Testing has significant room for improvement.
 * Handle spaces in City name more gracefully - i.e. if space, convert to %20